Do I need a Grant of Probate?

 • Posted

-The courts issue grants of probate to prove that the executor is entitled to administer the deceased’s estate.
+The courts issue a Grant of Probate to prove that the Executor is entitled to administer the deceased’s estate.
 A variety of circumstances might require this, for example when the deceased:

 • Has a sizeable amount of cash in a bank account (the limit depending on the bank)